Magnus1781/AAA_CFD_postprocessing/README.md

 # Windkessel Model Parameter Estimation from Flow Profile (RCR_modified_new.py)

 This Python script estimates optimal parameters for a 3-element Windkessel model (Z, C, R) and initial pressure offset by fitting simulated pressure to an inlet flow profile using numerical integration and optimization.
 It ensures the simulated pressure matches key physiological targets (systolic/diastolic pressure, mean pressure, and periodicity).

 ---

+# RCR Parameter Splitting for Vascular Outlets (RCRsplit_modified.py)

+This Python script defines a utility function to split lumped 3-element Windkessel model parameters (`RCR`) into distributed outlet-specific values, based on their relative cross-sectional areas.

+---